Africa: The Global Health System Needs a Re-Think

 This will be difficult.
 It will take time.
 But we need to hold firm to a vision of a world where every person, no matter who they are, or where they are born, can access the healthcare they need in the place where they live.
 In doing so, we can create the resilient and equitable health systems that our changing world demands.
 We know from recent experience that that is everyone’s gain.

-This op-ed was co-authored by Cabinet Secretary Susan Nakhumicha Wafula, Ministry of Health, Kenya and Minister of International Development Norway, Anne Beathe Tvinnereim.
+Cabinet Secretary Susan Nakhumicha Wafula, Ministry of Health, Kenya, and Minister of International Development Norway Anne Beathe Tvinnereim